VictoriaMetrics/VictoriaMetrics/docs/README.md

 Mappings are added to the indexes during the data ingestion:

 -   In global index each mapping is created only once per retention period.
--   In the per-day index each mapping will be created for each unique date that has been seen in the samples for the corresponding time series.
+-   In the per-day index each mapping is be created for each unique date that has been seen in the samples for the corresponding time series.

-NOTE: The mappings are not created atomically and duplicates are possible when the samples for a new time series or a new label name-value pair are inserted concurrently.

 IndexDB respects [retention period](#retention) and once it is over, the indexes are dropped.
 For the new retention period, the indexes are gradually populated